MontaineHOA/CCnR/07_assessments.md

-deficit between the actual operating expenses of the Assoc1at1on (but speclf1cally not including an allocation for capital reserves), and the sum of the annual, special and specific assessments collected by the Association in any fiscal year, Declarant, or its members md1v1dually, may, m their sole d1scret1on, contribute funds to the Assoc1at1on rn order to satisfy the shortfall, or any portion thereof.
+deficit between the actual operating expenses of the Assoc1at1on (but speclf1cally not including an allocation for capital reserves), and the sum of the annual, special and specific assessments collected by the Association in any fiscal year, Declarant, or its members md1v1dually, may, in their sole d1scret1on, contribute funds to the Assoc1at1on rn order to satisfy the shortfall, or any portion thereof.